lida0804l/Motion_deblur.github.io/README.md

    <br>
 </p>

-Here let's specify a notation to the term of motion blur for notational simplicity:
+Here let's specify a notation to the term of motion blur for notational simplicity, in a ideal situation the static image could be recovered by the division of motion blur image to the motion blur filter:

 <p align="center">
    <br>